AntoninGranados/SudokuSolver/README.md

 ## Puzzle Format

-Puzzle files are plain text descriptions of a 9x9 sudoku grid.
+Puzzle files are plain text descriptions of a 9x9 Sudoku grid.

 - Use digits `1` through `9` for fixed starting values.
 - Use `.` for empty cells.
-- Whitespaces and linebreaks are ignored, so spaces and blank lines may be used for readability.
+- Whitespace and line breaks are ignored, so spaces and blank lines may be used for readability.
 - The file should contain 81 meaningful cells total: digits or dots.

-Example:
+### Example:

 ```txt
 6 8 .
 4 .
 9   .
 1 3